-- 5. A Sub-Fund may acquire and/or hold shares of another Sub-Fund or several other Sub-Funds of the Company ("Target Sub-Funds"), provided that: - the Target Sub-Funds do not invest in the Sub-Funds; and - the proportion of assets that the Target Sub-Funds can themselves invest in other Target Sub-Funds of the Company may not exceed 10% in total; and - any voting rights related to the respective shares are suspended for as long as the Target Sub-Fund's shares are held, without prejudice to proper accounting procedures and the regular reports; and - the value of these shares is not included in the calculation of the net assets of the Company as long as such shares are held by the Sub-Fund, insofar as the verification of the minimum net assets of the Company provided for by the Law of 2010 is relevant. - 6.
-Techniques and instruments
+- 5. A Sub-Fund may acquire and/or hold units of another Sub-Fund or several other sub-funds of the Fund ("target subfunds"), under the condition that: - the target sub-funds do not themselves invest in the sub-fund; and - the proportion of assets that the target sub-funds can themselves invest in other target sub-funds of the Fund may not exceed 10% in total; and - any voting rights related to the respective units are suspended for as long as the target sub-fund units are held, without prejudice to proper accounting procedures and regular reporting; and - the value of these units is not included in the calculation of the net assets of the Fund for as long as these units are held by the sub-fund, insofar as the verification of the minimum net assets of the Fund as provided for by the Law of 2010 is concerned. - 6.
+Techniques and instruments with respect to the risk management procedures for derivatives, the provisions in No. 7 of this Article below must be taken into account.